Deconfined Global Types for Asynchronous Sessions: A Wild Type System

 (\ref{thm:sac2}).
 From $\tyn\G\Nt$ we get $\tynI{}{\Nt:\G}$.
 By \refToLemma{lem:inf-complete} this implies that there are $\eqsys$ and $\theta$ such that $\tyalg{}{\pair\Nt\X}{\eqsys}$ and $\theta \in\gsol{\eqsys}$ and $\theta(\X)=\G$. \end{proof}

 \begin{rem}[Termination] As happens for (co)SLD-resolution in logic programming, the termination of our inference algorithm depends on the choice of a resolution strategy.
 Indeed, we have many sources of non-determinism: we have to select a goal to be resolved and, for each of such goals, we can either pick a participant of the network and expand it using rules \rn{\infn{In}} or \rn{\infn{Out}}, or try to close a cycle using the rule \rn{\infn{Cycle}}.
 A standard way to obtain a sound and complete resolution strategy is to build a tree where all such choices are performed in parallel and then visit the tree using a breadth-first strategy.
-The tree is potentially infinite in depth, but it is finitely branching, since at each point we have only finitely many different choices, hence this strategy necessarily finds all solutions.
-Moreover, by \refToTheorem{th:gtNet}, we know that every network has a type, therefore this strategy necessarily finds a solution, that is, it terminates. \end{rem}
+The tree is potentially infinite in depth, but it is finitely branching, since at each point we have only finitely many different choices, hence this strategy necessarily enumerates all solutions.
+Moreover, by \refToTheorem{th:gtNet}, we know that every network has a type, therefore this strategy necessarily finds a solution, that is, it terminates.
+Notice that the same network can be typed by a weakly balanced global type and a non weakly balanced global type (weak balancing is defined in~\refToFigure{fig:wwfConfig}).
+For instance the hospital network can be typed by the weakly balanced global type of~\refToFigure{fig:exvd} and the non weakly balanced global types of~\refToExample{ex:gyN}. \end{rem}